 We are responsible for installing pedestrian crossings at suitable locations to encourage people to walk and to cross the road safely.
-Broadly speaking, there are two types of pedestrian crossings, uncontrolled (where pedestrians will have to find a suitable gap in traffic to allow them to cross safely) and controlled (where vehicles will have to stop to give way to pedestrians) and they are briefly described in these pages.
-The links below provide further information about the different types of crossings.
+Broadly speaking, there are two types of pedestrian crossings, uncontrolled (where pedestrians will have to find a suitable gap in traffic to allow them to cross safely) and controlled (where vehicles will have to stop to give way to pedestrians).

 Pedestrian crossings enquiries